willju-wangqian/ggpaintr/README.md

 ## Current Version

+#### version number: 0.0.9.3

+-   updates:
+    -   the app is now able to show code that generates the plot
+    -   dynamic color picker
+-   TODO:
+    -   update ui
+    -   implement other plot types
+    -   extend the current functionality: added more handlers (for example one for `labs()`)
+    -   documentations

 #### version number: 0.0.9.2

 -   updates:
     -   `*Handler`s are introduced for plot generation
+    -   added bar chart

 #### version number: 0.0.9.1